-There is no direct benefit to you participating in this study, since both treatments are already available on the NHS.
-We hope that the study treatment will improve your eczema, however this cannot be guaranteed.
-The information you provide will help doctors and patients to choose the most suitable treatment for severe eczema in the future.
+There is no direct benefit to your child participating in this study, since both treatments are already available on the NHS.
+We hope that the study treatment will improve your child's eczema, however this cannot be guaranteed.
+The information your child provides will help doctors and patients to choose the most suitable treatment for severe eczema in the future.